-The 2019 DOJ study documents a similar downward trend.
+The 2019 DOJ study finds a similar downward trend.
 Table 1 shows the percentage of prisoners released in 30 states in 2005 after serving a sentence for rape or sexual assault who are rearrested for rape/sexual assault by year following release.
-The first row shows the cumulative percentage of prisoners arrested each year, up to a total of 7.7% within the 9-year follow-up period.
-The second row presents the percentage change of individuals rearrested each year.
+The second line shows the cumulative percentage of prisoners arrested each year, up to a total of 7.7% within the nine-year follow-up period.
+The third line presents the percentage change of individuals rearrested each year.
 Table 1 demonstrates that released individuals who will eventually be rearrested are most often rearrested within the first year (1.9%), and other than blips in years 5, 7, and 8, the percentage of those newly rearrested declines steadily in subsequent years.

-This phenomenon holds true without regard to the initial reoffense risk that an individual with a sexual offense conviction poses at the time of release: whether it begins high or low, recidivism risk appears to decline over the sexual offense-free years following release (R. K. Hanson, Harris, et al., 2014; R. K. Hanson et al., 2018).
+This phenomenom holds true without regard to the initial reoffense risk that an individual with a sex offense conviction presents at the time of release: whether it begins high or low, recidivism risk appears to decline over the sex offense-free years following release (Hanson, Harris, Letourneau, Helmus & Thornton 2018; Hanson, Harris, Helmus & Thornton 2014).

-5.2 | Age
+B. Age

-In addition, research comfirms that, just as with individuals convicted of other kinds of crime, the reoffense risk of someone with a prior sexual offense conviction drops with age.
-In a 2002 study, R. K. Hanson uses data from 10 follow-up studies of adult males aged 18-70 and above with sexual offense convictions (generating a combined sample of 4,673 individuals) to study the relationship between age and sexual recidivism (R. K. Hanson, 2002).
-He finds that, "[i]n the total sample, the recidivism rate declined steadily with age," and "[t]he association was linear" (p.
-1053).
+In addition, studies show that just as with individuals convicted of other kinds of crime, the reoffense risk of someone with a prior sex offense conviction drops with age.
+In a 2002 study, Hanson uses data from ten follow-up studies of adult males aged eighteen to seventy and above with sex offense convictions (combined sample of 4,673) to study the relationship between age and sexual recidivism (Hanson 2002).
+He finds that, "[i]n the total sample, the recidivism rate declined steadily with age," and "[t]he association was linear" (p.1053).

-Prentky and Lee (2007) also explore the age effect on a cohort of 136 individuals previously convicted of rape and 115 individuals convicted of child molestation, both groups with multiple priors, who had been civilly committed in a Massachusetts prison, released in 1959, and followed for the subsequent 25 years.
-They establish that, for individuals convicted of rape, recidivism drops linearly as a function of age.
-For individuals convicted of child molestation, recidivism increases from age 20 to age 40 and then declines at age 50 and significantly by age 60.
-The 2019 DOJ study came to similar conclusions.
-Alper and Durose (2019) discover that 11.8% of individuals age 24 or younger with a prior sexual offense conviction are rearrested for a new sexual offense as compared with 4.6% of those age 40 or older-that is, younger individuals are slightly more than twice as likely to be rearrested for a new sexual offense.
-Other researchers report similar results (see, e.g., Barbaree et al., 2009; Lussier & Healey, 2009; Lussier et al., 2010; Monahan et al., 2017; Wollert et al., 2010).
+Prentky and Lee also study the age effect on a cohort of 136 individuals previously convicted of rape and 115 individuals convicted of child molestation, both with multiple priors, who had been civilly committed in a Massachusetts prison, released in 1959, and followed for the subsequent twenty-five years (Prentky and Lee 2007).
+They find that, for individuals convicted of rape, recidivism drops linearly as a function of age.
+For individuals convicted of child molestation, recidivism increases from age twenty to age forty and then declines at age fifty and significantly by age sixty.
+The 2019 DOJ study comes to similar conclusions.
+Alper and Durose find that 11.8% of individuals age 24 or younger with a prior sex offense conviction are rearrested for a new sex offense as compared with 4.6% of those age 40 or older-i.e., younger individuals are slightly more than twice as likely to be rearrested for a new sex offense (Alper & Durose 2019).
+Other researchers report similar results (see, e.g., Barbaree et al. 2009; Lussier et al. 2010; Lussier and Healey 2009; Monahan et al. 2017; Wollert et al. 2010).